oisinos3/SafeMotion/Addons/readme.md

 # Blender Addons for Motion Capture Workflows

-A collection of Blender addons created to manage specific motion capture and animation workflows.
-These tools were developed for the SafeMotion project to streamline the process of working with OptiTrack Motive data and retargeting animations to character rigs in Unreal Engine.
+A collection of Blender addons created to manage specific motion capture workflows.
+I originally created basic script versions to help manage the workflow - but later expanded to addons to be re-used by whoever needs them.
+Each addon + folder has its own specific readme included.

 This package includes three addons:
 - **Motive Scene Setup for Blender** - Automated scene organization and retargeting preparation